 Summer Lunch Program

-Good summer nutrition plays an important role in addressing childhood obesity as well as combatting the "summer slide," a learning loss that many children experience during the summer months.
-Summer lunch is provided in the San Mateo-Foster City School District at College Park Elementary, LEAD Elementary, and Sunnybrae Elementary.
+Proper summer nutrition plays an important role in addressing childhood obesity as well as combating the "summer slide," a learning loss that many children experience during the summer months.
+Summer lunch is provided in the San Mateo-Foster City School District at College Park Elementary, and LEAD Elementary.
 The program is a federally funded, state-administered program that serves meals to all children, 18 and younger, free meals during the summer.
-For more information please contact Child Nutrition Services at (650) 312-1968.
+For more information, please contact Child Nutrition Services at (650) 312-1968.

 Additional Nutrition Assistance Resources

-The CalFresh Program, federally know as the Supplemental Nutrition Assistance Program (SNAP), can add to your food budget to put healthy and nutritious food on the table.
-The program issues monthly electronic benefits that can be used to buy most foods at many markets and food stores.
+The CalFresh Program, federally known as the Supplemental Nutrition Assistance Program (SNAP), can add to your food budget to put healthy and nutritious food on the table.
+The program issues monthly electronic benefits that can be used to buy most foods in many markets and food stores.
 The CalFresh Program helps to improve the health and well-being of qualified households and individuals by providing them a means to meet their nutritional needs.
 To find out how to apply for benefits in your county, please call the toll free number 1-877-847-3663 (FOOD), or apply online at Benefitscal.org.

 Medi-Cal is free or low-cost health coverage for children and adults with limited income and resources.
 You can apply online at CoveredCA.com.
 A single application will let you know if you qualify for Covered California or Medi-Cal coverage.
 You can apply in person at your local human services agency or over the phone by calling (800) 300-1506.
-If you need help applying or have question, you can contact a trained Certified Enrollment Counselor (CEC) for free.
+If you need help applying or have a question, you can contact a trained Certified Enrollment Counselor (CEC) for free.
 Search a list of local Certified Enrollment Counselors or call (800) 300-1506.

 The Second Harvest Food Bank of Santa Clara and San Mateo Counties is one of the largest food banks in the nation.
 Currently providing food to more than one-quarter of a million people every month.
 For additional family food and nutrition programs, contact Second Harvest Food Bank at (800) 984-3663.